2021 National Preparedness Month

 National Preparedness Month (NPM), recognized each September, reminds us that we all must prepare ourselves and our families now and throughout the year.

 The purpose of NPM, designated annually by the Federal Emergency Management Agency, is to raise public awareness about the importance of being prepared for disasters of any kind.
 The goal of the initiative is to increase the overall number of individuals, families, and communities that engage in preparedness actions.

-This NPM will focus on planning, with an overarching theme: Prepared, Not Scared.
+This year, the overarching NPM theme is “Disasters Don’t Wait.
+Make Your Plan Today.”
 NPM is the reminder to everyone to be prepared for the unexpected; to learn lifesaving skills, such as CPR and first aid; and check insurance policies and coverage for hazards you may face, like floods, hurricanes, and tornadoes.
 As the nation continues to respond to COVID-19, there is no time like the present to ensure you and your family are prepared for any emergency.

 The City of Alexandria encourages everyone to learn how to prepare for emergencies by being ready, involved, and informed.
-In recognition of National Preparedness Month, the City of Alexandria will host events where the community can learn Hands-Only CPR and how to prepare for emergency situations.
-Volunteer Alexandria will also host three Until Help Arrives training sessions.
+In recognition of National Preparedness Month, the Office of Emergency Management strongly recommends registering to participate in the the upcoming fall 2021 session of Community Emergency Response Team(CERT) training.

 The Office of Emergency Management (OEM) also encourages the community to register for training to become a member CERT.
 Due to the COVID-19 pandemic, this training will take place online each Thursday night ( 7-10 p.m.), September 9 through October 21.
 In-person exercises and graduation will be held at a later date to be determined, based on COVID-19 conditions.
 The deadline to register is Monday, September 6.

 Planning is an important part of being prepared.
 Be ready for an emergency or disaster by completing three simple steps: